 Her images use classic fantasy imagery and themes.
 Much of her work is portraits of women dressed in fairy-like costumes.
 And the subject is also interacting with an animal.
 Animals hold a special place in works of fantasy.
 And Katerina’s photography is no different.

 She shoots in fabulous locations.
-And they provide a soft and natural colour scheme for her images.
+And they provide a soft and natural color scheme for her images.
 Meadows and woodland bring their own sense of wonder and mystery, which she uses in her fantasy photography.